devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 <hr>

 - These are the builts from me.
-You Won't get the future updates for this machine.
+You might get the future updates for this machine.

  - I will try my best to keep the repo updated with the latest kexts and OpenCore version.
  - For macOS Ventura this EFI will work great as BigSur, Monterey. so don't expect flawless functionality.